MozzaVID: Mozzarella Volumetric Image Dataset: Related work

 A majority of the existing datasets (especially those within the medical field) focus on segmentation or detection as the primary task.
 A smaller subset also offers classification targets (KiTS, MosMedData~\cite{morozov2020mosmeddatachestctscans_new}, OASIS~\cite{OASIS}), often as an extension to the main target.
 MedMNIST 3D~\cite{Yang2023} and BugNIST are examples of large classification-oriented datasets.
 However, in the case of BugNIST, the baseline classification task is quite trivial, serving as a preliminary step before the main, domain shift task.

 A significant limitation of many of the medical datasets is their accessibility~\cite{national2016principles}.
-Typically, medical data is rarely published due to confidentiality and de-identification constraints.
-Although this is not the case for the presented examples, many of them still cannot be directly downloaded online.
 Some require registering an account and/or agreeing to terms and conditions (BraTS, ADAM~\cite{ADAM}, OASIS), while others are only fully accessible after personally contacting the publisher (CTSpine1k~\cite{deng2024}, PN9).
 From a methodological perspective, existing datasets pose further challenges.
-Many suffer from class imbalance, various sources of annotation and representation bias, as well as high specificity of the investigated problem, making them too constrained to serve as a generic baseline.
+Many suffer from class imbalance, various sources of annotation and representation bias, as well as high specificity of the investigated problem, making them too constrained to serve as a generic baseline~\cite{Li2023}.
 Consequently, most volumetric deep learning research relies on unique, often case-specific datasets, limiting model generalizability and comparability across studies.

-In context to presented characteristics, \cref{tab:datasets_2D} lists a subset of the most recognized 2D datasets.
+Serving as a context to presented characteristics, \cref{tab:datasets_2D} lists a subset of the most recognized 2D datasets.
 In this summary, even the smallest of the datasets (MNIST~\cite{Deng2012}, Fashion MNIST~\cite{Xiao2017}) contain many more data instances than any of the existing volumetric counterparts.
-Importantly, many of these 2D datasets were made primarily for testing or development of new methods (MNIST, Fashion MNIST, CelebA~\cite{Liu2015}, COCO~\cite{Lin2014}).
-This approach is further reflected in their design: through their simplicity, image size, curated setup, and clear task definition.
-Within this group, there is a notable representation of 2D food-focused datasets (FoodSeg103/152~\cite{Wu2021}, Recipe1M+~\cite{Marin2021}), although they typically target food products and not food structure.
+It is also worth noting that many of these 2D datasets were made primarily for testing or development of new methods (MNIST, Fashion MNIST, CelebA~\cite{Liu2015}, COCO~\cite{Lin2014}).
+This approach is further reflected in the design of these datasets, through their simplicity, image size, curated setup, and clear task definition.

+The dataset representation within food science is especially limited.
+Existing food-focused datasets, such as FoodSeg103/152~\cite{Wu2021} or Recipe1M+~\cite{Marin2021}, are restricted to 2D photos of food products or prepared dishes.
+To date, no large, publicly accessible dataset targeted specifically at food structure, either in 2D or 3D, has been released.
+The high cost and complexity of performing imaging studies on food microstructure mean that most published work relies on a handful of case-specific images that are neither easily accessible nor practically reproducible.